The Thriving Small Business

 Learning Projects

-One way to provide a learning experience is the use of Learning Projects.
+One way to provide a learning experience is through the use of Learning Projects.

 Learning projects are basically using specific projects that are designed to help an employee learn.

-The employee would be given assignments of helping to identify the customers; drafting invitations to the focus group; keeping track of customers who respond; helping to draft focus group questions and to observe the focus group as it happens.
+The employee would be given assignments of helping to identify the customers; drafting invitations to the focus group; keeping track of customers who respond; helping to draft focus group questions, and observing the focus group as it happens.

 Once this focus group is over, the employee could help compile the information learned and work on developing a plan of action based on the feedback.